This is an interview about moving to and living in Bangkok.

 Its high-rise buildings, heavy traffic congestion, intense heat, and naughty nightlife may not immediately give you the best impression.
 But don’t let that mislead you.

 Bangkok is popular both with expats and travelers.
-It is one of Asia’s most cosmopolitan cities with magnificent temples and palaces, authentic canals, busy markets, upscale malls, a vibrant nightlife and many fabulous sights and attractions that reflect its unique heritage.
+It is one of Asia’s most cosmopolitan cities with magnificent temples and palaces, authentic canals, busy markets, upscale malls, a vibrant nightlife, a wide range of hotels to choose from and many fabulous sights and attractions that reflect its unique heritage.

 Like this article about expat life in Bangkok?
 Pin it!